 How To Join Ideas In A Sentence With The Te Form

-The te form in Japanese is also a great way to join ideas in a sentence, and it can really level up your Japanese by transitioning you from speaking in short, stilted sentences and into speaking in longer narratives.
+The te form in Japanese is also a great way to join ideas in a sentence and connect verb sentences.
+Using the te form verb can really level up your Japanese by transitioning you from speaking in short, stilted sentences into speaking in longer narratives.
 It may seem daunting, but it’s simple!

 First, think about the two sentences that you want to join.
 Let’s say: